PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

-The PayID Easy Checkout Protocol is a minimal protocol designed to provide a standard method for online merchants to request a payment from a customer using only the customer's PayID.
+The PayID Easy Checkout Protocol is a minimal protocol that allows an online merchant to request a payment from a customer using only the customer's PayID.
 Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for customers.